GabbyGuinard/Homeownership-Ability/README.md

   - Contains two files:
     1. [Regression.py](regression): Python file containing code that is used to create grouped regression model to predict housing affordability up to 2030.
     2. [predictions.csv](predictions): CSV containing dataset that contains U.S. counties with their predictions from the regression model.

+#### DATA VISUALIZATION
+  - Contains markdown file with screenshot and link to Power BI interactive dashboard

+## Analysis Steps
+![Proj_steps][proj_steps]

+#### Step 1: Identify Goal
+  -

+#### Step 2: Obtain Data
+  - Two datasets aquired from Realtor.com and BEA website.

+#### Step 3: Clean/ Transform Data
+  - This was done using MySQL Workbench.
+I wrote queries to :
+    - remove missing data
+    - generate new columns (either by using mathematical formulas or manipulating strings)
+    - reformat existing columns

+#### Step 4: Data Modeling
+  - I wrote python scripts in Virtual Studio Code to generate a grouped regression model that predicts the average percent difference between average income and the income required to afford a home for each county by year up to the year 2030.

+#### Step 5: Data Visualization
+  - Power BI was used to create an interactive dashboard to visualize and describe key insights and trends identified by step 3 and 4.